Leesa’s Chronic Lymphocytic Leukemia (CLL) Story

 It was after Christmas.
 It was actually December 28th.
 I was in a restaurant, waiting for my friend to have lunch.
 I was very early because I had been at some kind of doctor appointment.

 I’m waiting at the table, looking towards the door for when she comes in so I can wave and flag her to the table, and it was blurry.
-I kept taking my glasses off and looking at them and putting them on and looking at the door.
+I kept taking my glasses off and looking at them, then putting them on and looking at the door.
 I just wasn’t seeing clearly.
 My friend came.
 We had lunch.

 Seeing the doctor

 He goes, “Well, you better go to the eye doctor.”
-Here it is, the end of December, New Year’s.
-Not a lot of doctors working.
+Here it is, the end of December [around] New Year’s.
+There were not a lot of doctors working.
 I was able to get in January 2nd, and the eye doctor confirmed that I had swelling and such in my eye.

-That doctor said, “There’s really not a lot I can do or anybody can do, and just follow up with your regular eye doctor in a few weeks.”
+That doctor said, “There’s really not a lot I can do or anybody can do.
+Just follow up with your regular eye doctor in a few weeks.”
 I don’t remember if it was that doctor or a different doctor that also ordered an MRI.
 I did have an MRI.